tugrulguner/udacity_deployment_project/starter/model_card.md

 ## Model Details

-Random Forest Classifier from sklearn.ensemble.RandomForestClassifier was used n_estimators = 20, and rest left as default.
+Random Forest Classifier from sklearn.ensemble.RandomForestClassifier was used with n_estimators = 20, and rest left as default.

 ## Intended Use